Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Optional parameters

-If you are providing PII parameters in a transaction event, you can specify parameters for the order or item.
-If you are providing PII parameters in a conversion event, only order-level parameters are available.
+• If you’re adding PII parameters in a transaction event, you can specify parameters for either the order or item.

 Parameter Description Example